-Nestled against the base of White Alice mountain, Hoonah is a quiet village which has been home to the Huna Tlingit since advancing ice pushed them from the shores of Glacier Bay during the last ice age.
+Nestled against the base of White Alice mountain, Hoonah is a quiet village that’s been home to the Huna Tlingit since advancing ice pushed them from the shores of Glacier Bay during the last ice age.
 The largest Tlingit village in Alaska, Hoonah has a rich cultural heritage which can be explored and enjoyed during your visit.

-Located one mile from the Icy Strait Point cruise port, Hoonah offers visitors several excellent places to eat, shop, and stay during your visit.
+One mile from the Icy Strait Point cruise port, Hoonah offers visitors several excellent places to eat, shop, and stay during your visit.
 Visit the community website or the City Of Hoonah’s municipal website for more information about the community.